Wed, 08 Nov 2017

 Bussock Camp, south of Chieveley

-This hill fort is 2.3 miles to the south of Newbury and covers about 10-11 acres.
+This hill fort is 2.3 miles to the north of Newbury and covers about 10-11 acres.
 It lies in the middle of a wood and is not quite circular in shape.
 At one time, two sides of the defences were thought to be between 12 and 20 feet, but gravel quarrying has eroded that depth.
 It is occasionally open to the public under the National Garden Scheme.

 Caesar’s Camp, Easthampstead, nr Bracknell